 - Constructing a new one-way 'Southend Link Road' north of the railway line, connecting the A130 southbound with a signalised junction on the A1245, which is restricted to right-turn movements. - Widening the A127 Westbound diverge slip road onto Fairglen Roundabout. - Constructing additional and longer slip lanes on the A127 Eastbound on slip. - Providing a third lane southbound between Fairglen Roundabout and Raleigh Spur Roundabout - Improving the Rayleigh Spur Roundabout, including signal control. - Removal of the existing bypass lane at Rayleigh Spur Roundabout.

-- Constructing a new bridge for pedestrians and cyclists to the south of Fairglen Roundabout. - Improving the geometric design of the Interchange generally, providing improved lines of sight and visibility for motorists. - Updating signage and speed limits.
+- Improving the geometric design of the Interchange generally, providing improved lines of sight and visibility for motorists. - Updating signage and speed limits.